AUSTRALIA’S OLDEST PUB

 - A HISTORY

-For more than ten thousand years Tasmania / lutruwita has been home to the palawa.
-We acknowledge our pub is built on palawa land and has a history steeped in colonisation.
+We acknowledge their enduring connection to the country, their history, and their ongoing culture, and we acknowledge our pub is built on palawa land with a history steeped in colonisation.
 We pay our respects to elders, both past and present.

 Thomas Hopkins first opened the doors of this pub in 1807, just 3 years after the British began their colonisation of Hobart with the landing at Risdon Cove.
 The name on the front door was “The Whale Fishery”.